rasteri/PiPU/README.md

 * **Program the FX2LP board with the custom firmware.** This is a bit of an arse to do if you’re not familiar with FX2 software, but the basic process is as follows :

-.* Install the FX2LP development kit - https://www.cypress.com/file/135301/download
+⋅⋅* **Install the FX2LP development kit** - https://www.cypress.com/file/135301/download

 Disable the FX2’s EEPROM.
 Confusingly, depending on which FX2 board you have, this is accomplished by either connecting or disconnecting a jumper.
 You might need to try it both ways.